 As a result, MD&A contracted a third crew of experienced millwrights to accomplish this task.
 This third crew fell under my responsibility to support and lead to assure their success in the task at hand.
 This allowed me to utilize the resource management skills that I gained during my tenure as a US Naval Officer.

 What was the most interesting challenge you have had to resolve in the field on an Alstom® Gas Turbine Outage?

-After submitting my report for the steam assessment, I was requested to perform commissioning of 240 MW dual combustor gas turbine.
+After submitting my report for the steam assessment, I was requested to perform the commissioning of a 240 MW dual combustor gas turbine.
 Commissioning is composed of two phases: cold and hot commissioning.
 Cold commissioning entails ensuring that all fuel valves, VIGV angle, and blow valve angles are properly adjusted.
-Hot commissioning entails ensuring that certain live tests are successful, such as, flame off tests and live overspeed trip.
+Hot commissioning entails ensuring that certain live tests are successful, such as flame-off tests and live overspeed trips.
 These tests are performed to make certain that the unit is safe to go on the grid.
 Then the performance of the unit is adjusted in order to ensure that the power output, emissions, and pulsations are met according to the customer.
 The GT 26 can be adjusted as low as 15 ppm NOx and 0 ppm CO.

 What gives you the greatest job satisfaction?

 I get the greatest job satisfaction from the successful completion of a project: when my efforts come together, the unit is making power, and the customer is happy with the product that MD&A has provided.

 If you could have a superpower, what would it be?

 Tie between time travel and super-human speed!